 Make a Difference

-While there is an array of benefits to volunteerism opportunities, the core purpose of volunteering your time and talents is to help make a difference in your community or in others’ lives.
-Whether you are participating with a group that correlates with your major, or if you’re simply volunteering with a group targeted at alternative service efforts, volunteering your time can help support a larger cause.
+While there are many benefits to volunteerism opportunities, the core purpose of volunteering your time and talents is to help make a difference in your community or others’ lives.
+Whether you are participating with a group that correlates with your major or if you’re simply volunteering with a group targeted at alternative service efforts, volunteering your time can help support a larger cause.

 Specifically, many non-academic volunteerism groups include organizations that serve meals at local food shelters, help refurbish schools, provide working parents with free child care, and other critical efforts.
-These activities not only make you a well-rounded job applicant with an expanded social and professional network, but they also help you to serve and aid others while working for imperative causes.
+These activities make you a well-rounded job applicant with an expanded social and professional network and help you serve and aid others while working for imperative causes.

 Enhance Your Collegiate Experience